Understanding stormwater

 The strategy is informed by several management challenges, opportunities and emerging trends.

-The strategy will have an implementation plan outlining actions for each area of focus and is due to be delivered by the end of 2022.
+The strategy will have an implementation plan outlining actions for each area of focus and is due to be delivered by mid 2025.